uber-go/guide/style.md

 You almost never need a pointer to an interface.
 You should be passing interfaces as values—the underlying data can still be a pointer.

-An interface is really just two fields:
+An interface is two fields:

-- A pointer to some type-specific information.
-You can think of this as just "type."
+1. A pointer to some type-specific information.
+You can think of this as "type."
-- Data.
+2. Data.
 If the data you are storing fits in a machine word (e.g., pointer, int), then Data is the direct value.
 If the data does not fit in a machine word (e.g., string, struct value, slice), then the value is copied to the heap, and a pointer to the value is stored in Data.